dogoncouch/dirutils/README.md

 # Commands
-    inall - Execute a command in all subdirectories of the current working directory at - Execute a command from within a specified directory
+    inall - Execute a command in all subdirectories of the current working directory at - Execute a command from within a specified directory follow - Execute a command at intervals (default 1 second)

 # Usage:
     inall [-r] [-d <depth>] <command>